ividal/TransferLearning/README.md

-# Transfer Learning 101
+# Transfer Learning in Computer Vision 101

 This is the entry point for our Intro to Transfer Learning workshop.
-The whole goal during this workshop is to go through the first steps for image classification with Neural Networks and implement the building blocks from scratch.
+The whole goal during this workshop is to go through the first steps for image classification with Deep Learning and implement the building blocks from scratch.

 If you want to do some reading beforehand, you'll find the following useful: